cloudflare/quiche/README.rst

 .. code-block:: rust

    if conn.is_established() {
-       // Handshake completed, send some data on steadm 0. conn.stream_send(0, b"hello", true);
+       // Handshake completed, send some data on stream 0. conn.stream_send(0, b"hello", true);
    }